Data Privacy

 IN THE U.S. SENATE

-- Senator Ted Cruz (R-TX) as Ranking Republican on the Commerce Committee.
+- Senator Ted Cruz (R-TX) as Commerce Committee Chair.

 - Senator Jerry Moran (R-KS) as a senior member of the Commerce Committee.